 The following table shows the SIF beta by stock sector.
 The SIF active stock selections had lower betas than the corresponding ETFs, except in the industrials, utilities, information technology and financials sector.
 Overall the SIF had a beta of 0.835.
 Had the portfolio held all ETFs instead, the SIF’s beta would have been 0.985.

 The following table shows the Treynor ratios of the SIF by stock sector (Treynor ratios measure excess returns per unit of beta risk).
 The SIF’s Treynor ratio of 1.99 was slightly lower than the Treynor ratio of a similarly-weighted portfolio of sector ETFs would have delivered (2.02).

 The table below shows the SIF’s current positions and the weight of each position in the SIF portfolio.
-The fund’s market value was $109,072 as of April 4, 2013.
+The fund’s market value was $122,426 as of December 31, 2013.

 -- Datasource: Standard & Poor’s Capital IQ